 Electric Company Theatre is one of Canada’s leading creators of live theatre, rich in spectacle and adventurous in form, challenging theatrical conventions while preserving a strong sense of story.
 Electric Company has built a reputation for ground-breaking, ambitious productions.

-The National Creation Fund’s investment of $150,000 will augment Electric Company’s creative process by supporting a two-week workshop with the entire creative team and additional rehearsal time.
-The investment also facilitates the creation of sophisticated, tourable scenery, and supports the company’s exploration of film/theatre hybrids by enabling a fully resourced film and VR shoot.
+The National Creation Fund’s investment of $150,000 augmented Electric Company’s creative process by supporting a two-week workshop with the entire creative team and supported additional rehearsal time.
+The investment also facilitated the creation of sophisticated, tourable scenery, and supported the company’s exploration of film/theatre hybrids by enabling a fully resourced film and VR shoot.

 Development and Producing Partners: National Arts Centre's National Creation Fund, Banff Centre for the Arts, Vancouver Civic Theatres, BMO Financial Group.